stevekinney/firesale-tutorial/README.md

   // More code below…
 });
 ```

+(If this is distracting for you, feel free to remove this line, you'll be able to open these tools using the application's menus until we replace them later on this in tutorial.)

 The main process and our renderer process are completely separate.
 In order to facilitate communication between the two, we need to use Electron's interprocess communication (IPC) protocol.
 In `renderer.js`, we'll require Electron and the `ipcRenderer` module.